UPC and Affiliations

 UPC is affiliated with the Presbyterian Church (U.S.A) denomination.
 PC(USA) is distinctly a confessional and a connectional church, distinguished by the representation of elders—laymen and laywomen—in its government.
 Our theology is reformed and our form of government stresses the active, representational leadership of both ministers and church members.

-The Session of University Presbyterian Church, at the November 26 meeting, made the decision to join the Fellowship of Presbyterians.
+The Session of University Presbyterian Church, at the November 26 meeting, made the decision to join The Fellowship Community.
 The Fellowship is an association of churches within and outside PC(USA) founded in 2011, formed to foster flourishing churches by sharing ideas, ministry resources and strategy to fulfill Jesus' mission of making disciples.
 The central reasons for joining are:

 - We firmly endorse the Fellowship Covenant and Essential Tenets which are wholly in line with UPC’s understanding of scripture, theology and our historic confessions.
 The Covenant and Tenets emphasize the nature and role of Jesus as God's gracious human incarnation and the only source of our salvation; life in obedience to the Word of God as the final authority in all our decisions, choices and actions; the fruit of the Holy Spirit in transforming our individual members and congregation for joyful and useful Kingdom work; and our covenant life together as brothers and sisters in faith called to live in community as faithful stewards of all of life, at peace with God and as winsome encouragers to all persons we encounter.